 February 11 player moves that affected former and future Yankees include Scott Sanderson signing with the Angels in 1993; the Giants’ swap of Burleigh Grimes to Pittsburgh for Vic Aldridge in 1928; and the Cardinals sending first baseman Jack Fournier to the Brooklyn Robins for catcher Hy Myers in 1923.

-The first contract amount decided by the newly instituted arbitration procedure, agreed to in collective bargaining, was the decision by Harry H. Platt that Twins pitcher Dick Woodson would be awarded a salary of $29,000 for the 1974 season, rather than the $23,000 the Minnesota club had offered.
+The first contract amount decided by the newly instituted arbitration procedure, agreed to in collective bargaining, was the decision on February 11, 1974, by Harry H. Platt that Twins pitcher Dick Woodson would be awarded a salary of $29,000 for the coming season, rather than the $23,000 the Minnesota club had offered.
 Sounds like chump change these days.

 The Pirates, preparing to open PNC Park in 2001, destroyed Three Rivers Stadium by implosion on February 11 of that year.

 Worthy of mention also is the completion of the swap of shortstops between the Padres and Cardinals on February 11, 1982.
 Amazingly, public reaction at the time was mixed to the trade of good hitter Garry Templeton to San Diego for defensive whiz Ozzie Smith, a deal that all acknowledge now was a steal for St. Louis.

 Just one Yankee player has died on February 11, but the stay of shortstop Frank Crosetti (2002), who coached in the Bronx for decades longer than his 1932-1948 playing days, extends longer than several other guys. “”Crow” did all his playing for the Yanks, with 98 career home runs good for 649 rbi’s.